Kids' Breathing Retraining

 - Possibly better sleep.

 - Enhance the success of dentistry and orthodontia.
 Mouth breathers typically place their tongues in positions that push the teeth forward.
-If you're paying for braces, make sure the work will hold over time by having your child adjust his or her breathing pattern at the same time.
+If you're paying for braces, make sure the work will hold over time by having your child adjust his or her breathing pattern at the same time

-We can teach the children's course privately or in a group.
 The program requires active participation by parents and daily practice.

 Children tend to mirror many aspects of their parents' breathing patterns.
 So if you are seeing something in your children that leads you to believe you want them to focus on their breathing, please plan to improve your breathing habits first or consecutively!